 The six months after you leave full-time study is called your grace period.
-The date you leave full-time study is UBC's last day of exams and not the date of your graduation ceremony.
 During the grace period, the interest of your loan will accumulate, but you are not required to make payments.

 The grace period is a good time to review your payment information and modify the terms if you need to.
 You will also be able to contact your lender after repayment begins to discuss or modify your repayment terms.